Are Food Allergies Caused by Candida? The Digestion Connection

 More often though, food allergies cause abdominal pain, bloating, and itchy skin.

 Allergies are even more prevalent in today’s society because of diet, vaccinations, antibiotic use, and over-cleanliness.
-Supporting the gut with beneficial bacteria found in fermented foods, like cultured vegetables made from the Veggie Culture Starter, can restore a wounded inner ecosystem that leaves the door open to Candida overgrowth and food allergies.
+Supporting the gut with beneficial bacteria found in fermented foods and taking digestive enzymes like Assist Dairy and Protein can restore a wounded inner ecosystem.
+Healing the gut closes the door to Candida and food allergies.

-Over the past several decades, the numbers of those affected by allergies have been climbing.
-One study found that 20%-30% of the Western population is affected by one allergy or another.
-(1)
+Over the past several decades, the numbers of those affected by food allergies have been climbing.
+One study found that 20 percent to 30 percent of the Western population is affected by one allergy or another.1

 According to the hygiene hypothesis, our cleanliness may be one way that allergies develop.

-These days, we see fewer microbes and more allergies because of:
+These days, we see fewer microbes and more food allergies because of:

 In other words, without plenty of different microbes populating the gut and interacting with the immune system, opportunistic bugs like Candida yeast or Clostridium difficile bacterium (common bug than can give you a lethal case of diarrhea) can quickly take over.